Maxim-Mazurok/google-api-typings-generator/gapi.client.batch-v1/readme.md

 # TypeScript typings for Batch API v1

-An API to manage the running of Batch resources on Google Cloud Platform.
+An API to manage the running of batch resources on Google Cloud Platform.
 For detailed description please check [documentation](https://cloud.google.com/batch/).

 ## Installing